Page Refresh AI/Blog/AI Citation Checklist for Existing Blog Posts

 What is an AI citation checklist?

-An AI citation checklist is a page-level review of whether one article is clear, source-backed, structured, and specific enough to be understood and referenced by AI search systems.
+An AI citation checklist is a page-level review of whether one article is clear, source-backed, structured, and specific enough to be understood by AI search systems and useful to readers.

 Can a checklist make a page appear in AI answers?

 No. A checklist cannot control source selection.
-It can help you remove page-level issues that make an article harder to understand, summarize, or cite.
+It can help you remove page-level issues that make an article harder to understand, summarize, or verify.

 Should I create a new AI citation page or refresh an old post?